CTHRU/Hitrava/README.md

 the Huawei Health app.
 If you don't have a Huawei account, you can create one in the app.

 #### Step 1 - Request your data in the Huawei Health app
+**Before you read any further in this paragraph, there is a complete step-by-step guide with pictures on how to request your Huawei Health data.
+Head over to the ['How To Convert' article on the cthru website](https://cthru.hopto.org/hitrava-web/convert/)**.

 - On your phone, open the Huawei Health app.
 - Tap the **'Me'** button in the lower right-hand corner of the main screen.
 - Now tap on your account name on top of the screen.